mobilemancer/talks-Designing-Autonomous-AI-Agents/.demo/slides/3-agenda.md

 3. Microsoft Agent Framework – Core architecture

-4. Azure AI Foundry – Model and Agent
+4. Microsoft Foundry – Model and Agent

 5. Memory & Tools – Enhancing agents with memory and tool use